 The Cowlitz is a decent coho bet in October and November, filling the lull between fall Chinook and winter steelhead, and the Tilton River and Cispus River tributaries can be nice small stream spots to catch silvers.

 The Lewis River (North Fork) especially, and sometimes the Washougal River or Kalama River, all a short drive from Vancouver, can be quite good for coho salmon.

 Wild coho are increasingly making a comeback in some of these streams, and these later-arriving fish can offer pretty good catch-and-release fishing in November and December.

 Into the Columbia River Gorge, the Klickitat River and Little White Salmon River will tend to have decent coho returns some years, following in on the heels of the more popular Chinook runs.

 The mouths of these tributary streams as well as some of the Oregon-side tributaries also can be moderately productive at times for boaters.

-These smaller salmon rarely show up on the hook (and usually as an unintentional catch) in the lower and middle reaches of the Columbia River.
+These smaller salmon somewhat rarely show up on the hook (and usually as an unintentional catch by steelhead anglers) in the lower and middle reaches of the Columbia River.

 It’s when the Columbia makes a northward bend solely into Washington when the sockeye fishing starts to pick up above the Tri-Cities area, through the Hanford Reach and the next several pools.
 These are fair to decent fisheries at times.